burrsutter/cordovaendpoint/README.md

 - web.xml points to the UsersRoles in the standalone.xml
 - need to update the two .properties files - via SSH
 - JAX-RS code uses @RolesAllowed to map in the role names

+Note: I believe updates to application-users.properties require an app restart, you can simply make a small change to web.xml and git push it